-The Sunzi bingfa 孫子兵法 "The art of war by Master Sun", short Sunzi 孫子 "Master Sun", is probably the most important and popular military classic of ancient China.
-It is also known under the titles of Wu Sunzi bingfa 吳孫子兵法 "The art of war by Master Sun from the state of Wu", Sun Wu bingfa 孫武兵法 "The art of war by Sun Wu" or Sun Wu bingshu 孫武兵書 "The book on [the art of] war by Sun Wu".
+Sunzi bingfa 孫子兵法 "The methods of war by Master Sun" (better known as "The Art of War"), short Sunzi 孫子 "Master Sun", is probably the most important and popular military classic of ancient China.
+It is also known under the titles Wu Sunzi bingfa 吳孫子兵法 "The art of war by Master Sun from the state of Wu", Sun Wu bingfa 孫武兵法 "The art of war by Sun Wu" or Sun Wu bingshu 孫武兵書 "The book on war by Sun Wu".

 The book Sunzi was traditionally ascribed to Sun Wu.
-During the Song period Mei Yaochen 梅堯臣 and Ye Shi 葉適 brought forward some doubts about such an early date of composition.
-It was rather, they thought, written during the Warring States period 戰國 (5th cent.-221 BCE).
-Probably the author even was Sun Bin 孫臏 who had also written a military treatise, the Sun Bin bingfa 孫臏兵法, which had been lost until it was rediscovered in a Han period tomb in 1972.
-Doubts about the authorship of Sun Wu were also raised by Japanese scholars and the Chinese historian Qi Sihe 齊思和 in the 1930s.
-Modern scholars think that the Sunzi bingfa was composed, as a draft, during the 5th century and then later, probably by Sun Bin, revised according to contemporary tactics and strategy.
+During the Song period, Mei Yaochen 梅堯臣 (1002-1060) and Ye Shi 葉適 (1150-1223) brought forward some doubts about such an early date of composition.
+It was rather, they argued, written during the Warring States period 戰國 (5th cent.-221 BCE).
+It might even be that the author was Sun Bin 孫臏, who had written the military treatise known as Sun Bin bingfa 孫臏兵法.
+This book was lost at that time and was only rediscovered in a Han-period 漢 (206 BCE-220 CE) tomb in 1972.
+Doubts about the authorship of Sun Wu were also raised by Japanese scholars and the Chinese historian Qi Sihe 齊思和 (1907-1980) in the 1930s.
+Modern scholars are of the opinion that the Sunzi bingfa was composed, as a draft, during the 5th century and then later, probably by Sun Bin, revised according to contemporary tactics and strategy.
 The received version is thus a product from the Warring States period.

 In 1972 some bamboo texts in a Han period tomb were excavated in Yinqueshan 銀雀山, Shandong, among them the Sunzi bingfa and Sun Bin bingfa.
 This proves that at the beginning of the Han period there was a tradition of a Master Sun from Wu (the Sunzi bingfa), and one from a Master Sun from the state of Qi (the Sun Bin bingfa).
 The text of the Yinqueshan Sunzi is somewhat differing from the received version, but identical to quotations in Han and Tang period sources.
-The tomb library also contained wooden slips (mudu 木牘) inscribed with chapters titles of the Sunzi, with six chapters of a first part (shangbian 上編), and seven chapters, the so-called Qishi 七勢 "Seven conditions", as second part (xiabian 下編).
-There are also five full chapters which are not found in the received version of the Sunzi.
+The tomb library also contained wooden slips (mudu 木牘) inscribed with chapter titles of the Sunzi, with six chapters of a first part (shangbian 上編), and seven chapters, the so-called Qishi 七勢 "Seven conditions", as second part (xiabian 下編).
+The Han-period original also included five full chapters which are not found in the received version of the Sunzi.

-Master Sun explains the main factors influencing victory and defeat.
-Government conduct (dao 道), weather (tian 天), territory (di 地), generals (jiang 將), and tactics (fa 法) are the main themes covered by Sun Wu.
-A ruler has to be enlightened about a strategy, weather and territory have to be observed and selected, generals have to be able, commands and tactics have to be clear, the army has to be strong, the troops to be trained, rewards and punishments have to be clarified (the seven plans, qiji 七計).
+Master Sun explains the five factors (wu shi 五事) influenced victory and defeat.
+Government conduct (dao 道), weather (tian 天), territory (di 地), generals (jiang 將), and tactics (fa 法) were the main themes covered by Sun Wu.
+A ruler had to be enlightened about strategy; weather and territory had to be observed and selected, generals had to be competent, commands and tactics to be clear, the army to be strong, the troops to be trained, and rewards and punishments to be clarified (the seven plans, qiji 七計).

 The position of a general is highly emphasized in the Sunzi bingfa.
 He is seen as the most important element in warfare and even seen as the one who decides over security and danger of a country.